h15200/notes/system-design.md

 - Keeping the above concept of the possibility of getting the same operation message multiple times, it's important to set up PubSub models with `Idempotent Operations` where the outcome is the same whether an operation is done once or multiple times.

 - Popular solutions `Apache Kafka`, `Google Cloud Pub/Sub`

+### CDN or CDA

+- content delivery network is a group of servers around the world that can lower latency, add redundancies and fault-tolerence when deliverying static data

 ### Rate limiting